-Bruins Top-Line Trio All Among NHL’s Top Goal Scorers Since 2014-15
+NESN

 The Boston Bruins possess one of the single best lines in the National Hockey League.

-Patrice Bergeron, Brad Marchand and David Pastrnak not only have combined to be one of the most-lethal scoring trios Boston has seen in quite some time, they also may be the most effective 200-foot lines in the game, showing great responsibility in all three zones.
+Patrice Bergeron, Brad Marchand and David Pastrnak not only have combined to be one of the most-lethal scoring trios Boston has seen in quite some time, but they also may be the most effective 200-foot lines in the game, showing great responsibility in all three zones.

 But where the trio truly shines is in the offensive end.